Product Responsibility

 Moreover, aiming to encourage efforts in universal design, we distribute a guidance booklet to all development divisions that addresses the physical characteristics of users and various other issues that arise during product use, and also conduct e-learning courses to enhance knowledge in this area.
 We also create customer-oriented pamphlets and post website content among other steps to share information both inside and outside the company about the universal design initiatives underway at Canon.

-We continually pursue innovative idea creation that goes beyond simple problem-solving in order to create products and services that customers want to use.
+We seek out and generate innovative ideas that go beyond mere improvements in order to create products and services that customers naturally want to use. - Put the latest technologies to use

 Product Accessibility